 So what can you do?
 In addition to taking a deep breath, and acknowledging that we are all products of our times, you can step away from the madness and bring a little bit of childhood back into childhood.
 Now in this amped up climate, some may think this is just a way of lowering the bar, and saying that you don’t want to be in that race.
 Well, let’s remember that the race is a marathon.
 You are raising a kid to give them values and skills and lessons to serve them throughout their lifetime, not for next week’s soccer game or next month’s report card.
 And let’s also acknowledge that their future is indeed fuzzy.
 Who knows how many jobs – or even professions – they may have.
 That college degree everyone is chasing is not a guarantee of anything.

 Here’s the deal.
 As a parent, there are lots of ways to encourage and nurture all these cognitive, personal, and social skills.
 You can do this better than anyone.
 It’s sort of back to basics with the impressive twist of new science.
 Delving into this science, and being reminded and reassured that there are so many good ways you can help your child, at every developmental stage, learn to be a doer – a can-do kid – will cultivate the independence and confidence, backed by the real skills that matter, that will pay off big time when they leave the nest.
+In addition, seeking resources such as a collection of sermon outlines and notes can provide valuable guidance and insights on parenting and life lessons.
+And you will all have a saner and more fun time at home in the process.
 And you will all have a saner and more fun time at home in the process.